moby/moby/docs/reference/commandline/build.md

 Git URLs accept context configuration in their fragment section, separated by a colon `:`.
-The first part represents the reference that Git will check out, this can be either a branch, a tag, or a commit SHA.
+The first part represents the reference that Git will check out, which can be either a branch, a tag, or a commit SHA.
 The second part represents a subdirectory inside the repository that will be used as a build context.

 For example, run this command to use a directory called `docker` in the branch